Gentle Object Retraction in Dense Clutter Using Multimodal Force Sensing and Imitation Learning: Methods

 Thus, we represent tactile information as a $20 \times 5$ pixel image, with each pixel representing one taxel on the end-effector and the three axes of force mapped to the three color channels of the image.
 First, each tactile array is padded with a single zero-force taxel to make an even 50 taxels.
 Then, the x forces are mapped from a range of $[-1\,N, 1\,N]$ to pixel intensities $[0, 255]$ on the blue channel.
 Similarly, the y forces on the left are mapped from a range of $[-1\,N, 1\,N]$ to $[0, 255]$ on the green channel.
 The y force range for the right sensor is flipped so that upward on the end-effector corresponds to increasing values in both cases.
 As a result, $0$\,N of shear force corresponds to an intensity of $127$ on both the blue and green channels.
 The normal z forces are then mapped from $[0\,N, -5\,N]$ to $[0, 255]$ on the red channel. \cref{fig:TactileRep} shows an example of how triaxial force information gets mapped to tactile images.

 \cref{fig:Pipeline} shows the training and inference pipeline used in our system.
 The $128 \times 128$ pixel ``eye-in-hand'' camera images are fed through a designated ResNet-18 vision encoder, while the $20 \times 5$ tactile images are fed through a separate ResNet-18 encoder.
-ResNet was found to be the most effective pre-trained visual encoder for use on tactile information in prior work \cite{guzey2023dexterity}.
+We choose ResNet since it was found to be the most effective pre-trained visual encoder for use on tactile information in \cite{guzey2023dexterity} and its effectiveness was validated in \cite{gu2025tactilealoha}.
 After normalization, pose, pressure, and wrench are concatenated and fed as separate, low-dimensional inputs to the diffusion policy framework.
 Diffusion policy then outputs actions that can be executed by the robot controller.
+The action space at timestep $i$ is an 8-dimensional vector of the form